 How COVID changed transportation landscape of NYC

+Introduction

 The COVID-19 pandemic forever changed the landscape of not just New York, or just the United States, but of the entire world.
 One of the many ways that this change manifested was through changes in transportation patterns, especially in urban environments that had previously been jam packed with traffic, pedestrians, and as a result, many fatalities.
 During the lockdowns, traffic levels in NYC fell sharply, while the number of people who were walking and cycling rose.
 These shifts in transportation preferences brought with them emerging trends in car accidents and pedestrian fatalities that continue to this day, suggesting that the pandemic's influence on traffic behavior continues to persist.